 All About Credit Counselors

-Position Description Advise and educate individuals or organizations on acquiring and managing debt.
+Job Description & Duties Advise and educate individuals or organizations on acquiring and managing debt.
 May provide guidance in determining the best type of loan and explaining loan requirements or restrictions.
 May help develop debt management plans, advise on credit issues, or provide budget, mortgage, and bankruptcy counseling.

 - Advise clients on housing matters, such as housing rental, homeownership, mortgage delinquency, or foreclosure prevention.